MichalMalyska/personal_website/_includes/bragsheet.md

 * Contributed optimizations to multiple NLP libraries allowing for parallelization of computation (Spacy extensions + Srsly)
 * Supervised research projects leading to multiple scientific publications and product improvements
 * Created an active learning approach allowing to improve data labelling efforts reducing costs by >75%
-* Led the MLOps + DevOps efforts to create ML dev and staging cloud environments allowing for end-to-end model testing for PRs which allowed the team to move away from on-prem dev environment testing.
+* Led the MLOps + DevOps efforts to integrate ML into dev and staging cloud environments allowing for end-to-end model testing for releases which allowed the team to move away from on-prem testing
 * Led code review and tech debt improvement sprints across the entire python stack
 * Designed and implemented APIs for vending model predictions
 * Roadmapped a new MLOps initiative to allow for better data and model monitoring (Feast + MLFlow + Seldon)